ArielAsh1/Neural-Network-MLP/README.md

-# Neural Network using PyTorch
+# Neural Network using PyTorch - Multi-Layer Perceptron

 Implementing and training a neural network (multi-layer perceptron) for handwriting digits recognition (MNIST dataset), using Pytorch.